AlexBHarley/deepstream.io-website/src/tutorials/core/permission-conf-advanced/readme.md

+---
+title: Valve Permissioning Advanced
+description: Learn how to unlock the full potential of Valve
+---

 Ok, time for some advanced valve rules.
 To get up to speed with the basics, head over to the [simple permission rules example](TODO).

 ## Variables